Parodia erinacea (Haw.) N.P. Taylor

 Cactus erinaceus, Echinocactus acuatus var. erinaceus, Echinocactus corynodes var. erinaceus, Echinocactus erinaceus, Malacocarpus corynodes var. erinaceus, Malacocarpus erinaceus, Notocactus acuatus, Notocactus erinaceus, Notocactus tetracanthus, Wigginsia acuata, Wigginsia erinacea

-Parodia erinacea is a simple, flattened-globular to short-cylindrical cactus up to 8 inches (20 cm) tall and up to 12 inches (30 cm) in diameter.
-The stem is with 12 to 15 ribs, light to dark green and with a woolly top.
-The spines are whitish, yellowish, grey or brown and up to 0.8 inch (2 cm) long.
+Parodia erinacea is a simple, flattened-globular to short-cylindrical cactus that grows up to 8 inches (20 cm) tall and up to 12 inches (30 cm) in diameter.
+The stem is light to dark green with a woolly top and has 12 to 15 ribs.
+The spines are whitish, yellowish, grey or brown, and up to 0.8 inch (2 cm) long.
 The central spine is not much longer than the radials.
-The flowers are yellow with bright red stigma-lobes, up to 2 inches (5 cm) long, up to 2.8 inches (7 cm) in diameter and appear in summer.
+The flowers are yellow with bright red stigma-lobes, up to 2 inches (5 cm) long, up to 2.8 inches (7 cm) in diameter, and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).